 Note: Please see our Compression Test Procedure.

 Question - When I did the compression check I took the #1 plug out, with all others still in -- does that make a difference?

-Rob responded - I think it does.
-Every procedure I have says to "remove all of the spark plugs from the engine" before doing a compression check.
-It makes for a lower load on the starter, and the engine will spin faster so you'll get a fractionally more accurate reading (less time for any leakage on each stroke).
+Rob responded - It's much better to remove all of the spark plugs from the engine before doing a compression check.
+It makes for a lower load on the starter, and the engine will spin faster so you'll get a more accurate reading (less time for any leakage on each stroke).

 Question - Should the compression test be done on a cold or warm engine?

 Rob responded - A cold engine will usually give a higher reading -- and of course you want to find the 'worst case situation -- not the best case -- so it's better to check the compression with the engine warm.

 Question - I decided to do the oil test, so I poured a little oil down in the #1 cylinder.
 I then got a reading of 120 psi -- it was 110 psi before (about the same as the other cylinders).
 Is that slight difference significant?